swiftxml/Roadmap/README.md

 Additional features may be implemented, provided the necessary resources are available.

 - A validation package (presumingly for W3C schemas).
+- A Windows GUI for a “typical” application that uses the Pipeline frameword.
+- GUIs for other platforms.

 ## Breaking changes